 Running a party rental business has become a popular venture in recent years.
-This doesn’t come as a surprise as planning events is an extensive process which is full of why people like to hire third-party planners.
+This doesn’t come as a surprise as planning events is an extensive process which is why people like to hire third-party planners.
 It generally has to do with renting out party equipment such as lighting, AV, staging and seating equipment, and silverware and flatware.

 This stream of business works best for people who are creative and current with party trends.
 However, there’s a lot more involved in successfully pulling off great events.